Argo CD Add-on¶

 .build(app, 'my-stack-name');

-The above will create an argocd namespace and install all Argo CD components.
+namespace and install all Argo CD components.
 In order to bootstrap workloads you will need to change the default ArgoCD admin password and add repositories as specified in the Getting Started documentation.

-3. Allows to specify ApplicationRepository selecting the required authentication method as SSH Key, username/password or username/token.
+selecting the required authentication method as SSH Key, username/password or username/token.
 Credentials are expected to be set in AWS Secrets Manager and replicated to the desired region.
-If bootstrap repository is specified, creates the initial bootstrap application which may be leveraged to bootstrap workloads and/or other add-ons through GitOps.
+If bootstrap repository is specified, creates the initial bootstrap application which may be leveraged to bootstrap workloads and/or other add-ons through GitOps. - Allows setting the initial admin password through AWS Secrets Manager, replicating to the desired region.

-5. Supports standard helm configuration options.
+- Supports standard helm configuration options.

-Setting an Admin Password
+Setting an Admin Password¶

 By default, the Argo CD add-on will create a new admin password for you.
 To specify your own, you can leverage the AWS Secrets Manager.